JoshuaDanielRubin/HaploCart_Experiment_Data/vgan/tools/README.md

 plot_downsample.py - Create plots for downsampling experiments.

-plot_mappability.py - Plot mabbability of the mitogenome from GenMap data.
+plot_mask.py - Plot distribution of edit distances for the masking experiment.

+plot_mask_correctness.py - Plot proportion exactly correct in the masking experiment.

 plot_qual.py - Plot reported confidences in predictions.

 run_pggb.sh - Construct the graph.

 score.py - Routines for scoring predictions in benchmarking experiments.

+wrapper.py - Wrapper script for the web app.

 write_hsd.py - Given a set of variants with respect to the RSRS, create HSD files (note this was not strictly
                necessary, we could have gone straight from variants to FASTA instead).